mvolkmann/MyUnixEnv/notes/11tyNotes.md

 To see the content of an array or object, use the Nunjucks `dump` filter which calls `JSON.stringify`.
 For example, `<div>myVariable = {{myVariable | dump}}`.

+## Publishing to GitHub Pages

+The steps to publish an 11ty site to GitHub Pages are:

+1. Create a GitHub account if you don't already have one.
+1. Create a new GitHub repository for the site.
+1. Clone the repository.
+1. Add the files from an 11ty project to the repository.
+1. Push the changes.
+1. In the web UI for the repository, click "Settings" near the upper-right.
+1. Enable the repository to be a GitHub Pages site.
+How?